-So you just got a dog, yay!
-You’ve now added a new member to your family and while it’ll take some work, it’s going to be fun and so rewarding.
-But it can be overwhelming at first, so here are some things to think about as a first-time dog owner.
+So you got a new dog!
+That's one of the most exciting moments in a dog-lover's life.
+You’ve now added a new member to your family and while it’ll take some work, it’s going to be fun and beyond rewarding.
+It can be overwhelming at first, however, so here are some things to think about as a first-time dog owner.

 Diet is very important in creating a healthy, happy life for your dog.
-Every dog has its own nutritional requirements and many are breed specific.
-Give your new furbaby some dog food with high quality ingredients and a good reputation or rating.
+Every dog has its own nutritional requirements that are based on breed, health and dietary needs, as well as stage of life and age.
+Look to give your new canine companion some dog food with high quality ingredients and a good reputation or rating.

-Keep in mind that many dogs have food sensitivities, intolerances and allergies so it may take some time to find the right dog food.
+Keep in mind that some dogs have food sensitivities, intolerances and allergies.
+Because of this, it may take some time to find the right dog food.
 Look to their bowel movements for hints about whether their food is working for them (you want good consistency, not too hard or soft).
 And don’t be afraid to ask your vet for guidance.